d3v1c3nv11/build/README.md

-# Armbian for OLIMEX A20 boards with hass.io included #
+# Armbian for OLIMEX A20 boards with sets of servers ready to install #

+# Home Assistant #
+# NextCloud #
+# Webmin with Apache, MySQL & PHP servers #

+Tested with Ubuntu 18.04.2
+..... todo:

+# -------- #
 **This info had been modified for the Olimex branch of the build**

 Debian based Linux for ARM based single-board computers